vchen19/college-characteristics-data/README.md

 ## Discussion

 Analysis like this can be useful to students looking to narrow down the thousands of college options that exist in this country.
-By identifying which schools have relatively high quality of education (reflected in metrics like expenditure per student) for relatively low cost (reflected in metrics like sticker price), a student can alleviate some worries about the cost of college and identify which colleges are best suited to their specific needs.
+By identifying which schools have relatively high quality of education (reflected in metrics like expenditure per student) for relatively low cost (reflected in metrics like sticker price), a student can identify which colleges are best suited to their specific needs.
 For example, a student looking for a school with a lower sticker price with an above-average graduation rate might look at clusters 6 and 9, for schools like the University of Missouri or the Colorado School for Mines.

 There are limitations to this analysis.
 10-cluster analysis cannot narrow down the number of schools to a reasonable amount for students to apply to.
 Additionally, other, more subjective factors should be taken into consideration for a student.
 However, this analysis can serve as a useful starting point to eliminate options that are not within a particular cluster of interest.
 A more precise analysis might find use a greater number of clusters.
-It would also be useful to find a way to not eliminate schools with missing data, perhaps by assigning an average value where there is data missing.
-This would ensure that any potential options are not excluded from the student’s decision-making process.